 Expats should ensure that they are meeting all tax obligations and taking advantage of any available tax benefits.
 It is recommended to consult with a tax professional to ensure that all tax requirements are met.

-Tax Exit Procedures for Anyone Leaving Spain to Move Abroad
+Tax Exit Procedures for Spain

 If you are leaving Spain to move abroad permanently, you will need to follow certain tax exit procedures.
 This includes informing the Spanish tax authorities of your intention to leave and obtaining a tax clearance certificate.